 Freelancer Step Nine — Evaluate Your Client Work Each Quarter

 It’s good to look back and reflect on the last three months.
 What worked?
 What didn’t work?
 This is when I realized I way under-charged for my social media services.
 I’m not going to lie; the first year was hard.
-I don’t write blog posts for every year like some companies do, because nobody really cares and they’re super braggadocious like Christmas letters from people whose families are perfect.
+I don’t write blog posts every year like some companies do, because nobody really cares and they’re super braggadocious like Christmas letters from people whose families are perfect.
 However, I did write about the first year.
 It will be hard.
 Very hard.
 If that intimidates you, you’re not ready to be a freelancer.

 Freelancer Step Ten — Are YOU Really Ready To Be a Freelancer?